Cognitive Enhancement

 Stakeholder Type

 The 21st century has seen an acceleration in our ability to decode cognitive states from both invasive brain implants and, increasingly, non-invasive techniques.
-It is also becoming possible to manipulate those brain states in more targeted ways using a wide spectrum of methods, from electrical to chemical.
+It has also become possible to manipulate those brain states in increasingly targeted ways using a wide spectrum of methods, from electrical to chemical.

 Emerging Topic: